uofu-emb/rtos/labs/1.rtos/README.md

 Commit the new `main.c` file to source control.
 Make sure to give a helpful and descriptive commit message.

-#### Working with Undocumented Code
+#### Understand, Document, and Modify Undocumented Code

-You now have the all too common task of taking an undocumented piece of code, understanding it, and modifying it.
+You now have the all-too-common task of taking an undocumented piece of code, understanding it, and modifying it.

 There are many ways to approach an unfamiliar codebase.
 Some strategies you might take: